 compensate for the lack of natural light.

-welcoming, peaceful, and comforting hospital environment throughout the patient’s care journey.
+welcoming, serene, and comforting hospital environment throughout the patient’s care journey.

 Your generosity makes these programs possible.
 Thank you from the bottom of our hearts!